dreiklangdev/Scilab-RL-goalderivative/README.md

 (fetchpush)

-> **Research Claim 2** (Reward Design)
+> **Research Claim 3** (Goalkinematic Observation Augmentation)
 >
-> In goal-oriented RL training towards an optimal policy, by designing rewards based on the goalderivative entries of the DKS vector, the training can be successful (i.e. reach and keep its goal) and more efficient.

-(Formal Proof)

-(Experimental Proof)
-(fetchpush)

-> **Research Claim 3** (Observation Augmentation)
->
-> In goal-oriented RL training towards an optimal policy, by adding the goalderivative entries of the DKS vector to the observation space, the training can be more efficient.
+> In goal-oriented RL training towards an optimal policy, by adding the goalderivative entries of the DGS vector to the observation space, the training can be more efficient.

 (adding to the markov property)